Skip to content

 Calvert’s Beach doesn’t get as much love as Goat Bluff Lookout, but you get exactly the same views, just from ground level and not high up on a cliff.

 You could set up your camera straight away at the southern end of the beach, but Goat Bluff will partially cover the aurora here.
-For better views of the Southern Lights we recommend walking along the water’s edge to the northern end of the beach where you’ll find some nice rock formations and ledges that will make for a great photo.
+For better views of the Southern Lights I recommend walking along the water’s edge to the northern end of the beach where you’ll find some nice rock formations and ledges that will make for a great photo.

 Access to Calvert’s Beach is on sealed roads all the way, except for the last 200m that takes you down to the beach carpark.
 The turnoff is here.